Local 600 Camera Operator, Cinematographer & Director

 by Jeremy Weiss

 Jeremy M. Weiss is a Los Angeles based camera operator, cinematographer and director.
-His body of work includes scripted features, scripted TV, documentaries, sports, web series, commercials and new media.
+His body of work includes scripted features, scripted TV, reality TV, documentaries, sports, web series and commercials.
 Jeremy’s recent credits include directing and camera operating for Discovery Channel’s hit TV show Gold Rush, Director of Photography on the season finale revelations episode of Gold Rush: Parker’s Trail season 2 and shadowing cinematographers on ABC’s TV series How to get away with Murder.
 He has worked on over fifteen feature films for Hallmark Channel and PixL TV.
 Jeremy was recently accepted into the ICG – International Cinematographers Guild as a camera operator.

 Jeremy loves to make people laugh both on and off set.
 His film, Riff Raf, won the Lou Costello Award for Best Comedy Short at the Garden State Film Festival in Atlantic City, NJ and the Special Jury Mention Award at the Boston Student Film Festival.
 Catherine Clinch, reporter for Studio System News, picked up Riff Raf and featured Jeremy in an article titled, “Five Directors To Discover Online.”